-Join Peggy Fisher for an in-depth discussion in this video Solution: Simple calculation, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Simple calculation, part of Learning Java.

 (gentle music)…- I hope you had fun with that challenge…but I also wanna say don't be discouraged…if this is your first time…and you found it a little difficult.…What I'd like to do is show you one approach…to solving this.…Again, this is my approach…and it might look a little different than yours.…The first thing that I would do would be…to declare my variables.…There's quite a few in this program.…Let's make them doubles…and I'm gonna start by declaring the width for the house…so I'm gonna make a w, the length L,…and the height, H.…